Prostate Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - Prostate Cancer Prevention

 The Selenium and Vitamin E Cancer Prevention Trial (SELECT) studied whether taking vitamin E and selenium (a mineral) will prevent prostate cancer.
 The selenium and vitamin E were taken separately or together by healthy men 55 years of age and older (50 years of age and older for African-American men).
-The study showed that selenium and vitamin E did not decrease the risk of prostate cancer.
+The study showed that taking selenium alone or selenium and vitamin E together did not decrease the risk of prostate cancer.

 It is not known if decreasing fat or increasing fruits and vegetables in the diet helps decrease the risk of prostate cancer or death from prostate cancer.
 In the PCPT trial, certain fatty acids increased the risk of high-grade prostate cancer while others decreased the risk of high-grade prostate cancer.